-The Freckled Duck will consume a range of aquatic vegetation, insects, algae, larvae and crustaceans.
+Aquatic vegetation, insects, algae, larvae and crustaceans.

 Nesting usually occurs between October and December but can take place at other times when conditions are favourable.
 Nests are usually located at or near water level and are made from finely woven twigs with a layer of down.